Overview

 - University of Florida: UF Accessibility

-- Center for Teaching Excellence (University of Florida): Quick Guide to Digital Accessibility (.pdf)
+- Center for Teaching Excellence (University of Florida): UF Instructor Guide Chapter 7: Accessibility

 - Center for Teaching Excellence (University of Florida): Universal Design for Learning: Accessibility (.pdf)